Marketing words, even at the best of times, can feel like a foreign language.

 Decision Stage: The stage at which the buyer chooses a solution.

 Digital Marketing: The marketing of products or services using digital technologies, mainly on the internet, but also including mobile phones and other digital mediums.
+Read our comprehensive digital marketing guide right here.

 Direct Marketing: Directly communicating and dealing your marketing activities with your primary target audience.